 - Your phone number

 - If your appeal concerns the congestion tax or the additional fee

 - The reason you are appealing against the decision

 Appeals must be received by the Swedish Tax Agency no later than 60 days after the decision on the tax or the additional fee was made.

-Taxes and any other charges incurred should be paid even if you appeal against a charging decision.
+Taxes and any other charges should be paid even if you appeal against the decision.

 Additional fee if you don't pay on time

 Please note that if the tax is not payed on time, there will be an additional fee of 500 SEK.